-The team, which includes Social Services Specialist Stephen Jackson and three Safety and Security Monitors (pictured above), doesn’t offer direct service to patrons—they don’t provide therapy, for example.
+The team, which includes Social Services Specialist Stephen Jackson and three Safety and Security Monitors, doesn’t offer direct service to patrons—they don’t provide therapy, for example.
 Instead, they talk with people to identify their needs and refer them to appropriate resources, including those related to housing, employment, health, immigration, and domestic violence.

 “Someone may request assistance with one thing, but then we find out that they can use help in other areas too,” Simmons said.

 Through relationships with approximately 45 Chicagoland organizations, plus extensive experience working in Oak Park, the team can connect people with services for “the entire life spectrum, from babies to seniors,” Simmons said.

 Brian Lycko, who said he visits the library frequently because it’s peaceful, was connected with a job after team member Stephen Jackson introduced himself and learned Lycko was looking for work.
 Jackson contacted a community developer he knows who hires people with barriers to employment, and the developer came to the library to meet with Lycko.

 “I told him my qualifications and what I could do, and he hired me.
 I’ve been working for him for about two months now,” Lycko said in July.

 Expanding what we do to meet community aspirations

 Noting that libraries traditionally have not employed social workers—although the practice is becoming more common nationally—the library exists to provide services, resources, and information in response to community needs and aspirations, said Deputy Director Jim Madigan.

 “The state of Illinois has abdicated its responsibility to provide mental health services and support for other social services, and therefore local governments are having to step up,” Madigan said.
 “We’ve expanded what we do to meet our community’s needs and aspirations.”